okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## About Registration Inline Hook implementation

-In the following examples, the external service code parses requests from Okta and responds with commands that indicate whether the end user's email domain is valid and allowed to register (for SSR) or update their profile (for progressive profile support).
+In the following examples, the external service code parses requests from Okta and responds with commands that indicate the following:

+* Whether the end user's email domain is valid and allowed to register (for SSR)
+* Whether the end user's data for their profile update is valid (for Progressive Enrollment support)

-You can use Registration Inline Hooks for SSR or progressive profile support or both.
+You can use Registration Inline Hooks for SSR or Progressive Enrollment support or both.
 If you configure "both", you need to set up your code to handle the requests of both.
-As the end user either self-registers or updates their profile, Okta dynamically detects the request type.
+When the end user attempts to self-register or update their profile, Okta dynamically detects the request type.
 See [Enable the Registration Inline Hook](#enable-the-registration-inline-hook).

 For an SSR Inline Hook, at a high level the following workflow occurs: